 - The process formally began with a Notice of Intent in March 2011.

 - The Draft Purpose and Need is prepared.
 Public input on the Purpose and Need was gathered at two Public Meetings in December 2011 and at a Community Meeting in May 2012.

 - Proposed Alternatives were developed.
 The public provided input on the proposed reasonable Alternatives at a second round of Public Meetings in March 2012.

 - Alternatives were evaluated.

-- The findings of the technical studies; impacts and benefits; measures to mitigate any negative effects for the project; and public input are now being documented in the Draft EIS.
-A Public Hearing will be held in Spring 2014 to formally present the findings of the Draft EIS and receive comments.
+- The findings of the technical studies; impacts and benefits; measures to mitigate any negative effects for the project; and public input will be documented in the Draft EIS.
+A Public Hearing will be held after the Draft EIS is published to formally present the findings of the Draft EIS and receive comments.

 - Based on comments and review of the Draft EIS, a Preferred Alternative for the project will be included in the Final EIS.

 - The Record of Decision will complete the EIS process.

 The Draft Environmental Impact Statement for this project has not been completed.
 Additional project funding is required to advance this project through the planning, design, and construction phases.
 The Project Team is currently working to secure funding in connection with the project's purpose and need without compromise to the existing and future passenger rail service in the area.
 As a result of these issues, a definitive project timeline cannot be provided.
 Thank you for your continued interest and please check back for project updates and future activities.